 Finally the metal mount complete the CREATOR 135mm solid built, and has larger screws to keep it in place; it won’t get loose like the focusing ring.
 There’s evidently no weather sealing and I don’t even know which metal it is used; if it’s not aluminium, it can get rust; avoid water at all costs.
 The rear element is deep inside the barrel, making it compatible with the EF Extender 2X, for a 270mm f/5.6; or 432mm APS-C equiv.
 And at the front the ø58mm filter thread is larger than the 85mm f/2 (ø55mm), making both incompatible.
 They fit inside the built-in lens hood, that slides in place like the Canon EF 300mm f/4L or 400mm f/5.6.
 It’s an interesting lens for the all-metal built, smooth operation and reasonably large aperture, plus the ultra low US$199 price tag.
 If they charged me US$999 I wouldn’t feel ripped off, and I can recommend it for those interested in all-manual lenses.

 With 5 elements in 4 groups, one low dispersion, the Mitakon CREATOR 135mm f/2.8 is the simplest lens I’ve ever used.
 I’d never seen a project with less than six glass pieces, and just Canon’s Close-Up 250D has fewer glasses (2 lenses), but it can focus images by its own.
 And impressively, the Mitakon performance is among the very best.
 Yes, I know it’s bizarre to read: the 135mm f/2.8 is one of the best lenses I’ve ever used, and for just US$199.
 The resolution is incredible no matter the aperture, the overall contrast is perfect under any light situation, and there’s no chromatic aberration to tell a story, not lateral, not axial.
 Geometric distortion?
 It’s zero.
 Wide open vignetting?
 Some.
-All photos with the EOS M, except when marked with EOS 6D, without aperture data (but some I do remember).
-Some raw files available at Patreon.
+Photos with the EOS M, except when marked with EOS 6D, no aperture data (but some I do remember).

 Even at f/2.8 the resolution is intact from corner to corner, hard to see on everyday photographs.
 As most subjects are tridimensional, they’re never completely inside the focal plane area; thus not sharp on both sides, specially on the telephoto short depth of field.
 But whatever falls inside the image plane is sharp wide open.
 It’s an example of how easy it is to design a telephoto lens, that’s nothing more than a long tube with two opposite positive/negative groups; simple as that.
 The only visible aberration wide open comes from the aperture blades, that scatter bright lights sources generating bands.
 But it’s not an optical defect, rather a project one.